-7.20 Noise pollution can have a harmful impact on residents' quality of life, and on businesses, and it is important that noise is appropriately considered through the decision making process.
+7.22 Noise, odour and dust pollution can have a harmful impact on residents' quality of life, and on businesses, and it is important that they are appropriately considered through the decision making process.
 Proposals located close to existing noisy uses, and any developments which may increase noise pollution, may need to integrate mitigation such as insulation within their designs.